Introduction to Shift Registers

 Microchips Serial SRAMS (Static Ramdom Access Memories) (05-Apr-2011)

-I recently obtained some of Microchips new Serial SRAMS (Static Random Access Memories) and had a chance to have a play with them a little while ago and a couple of interesting things popped up.
+I recently obtained some of Microchips new Serial SRAMS (Static Random Access Memories) and had a chance to have a play with them and made some interesting discoveries.